0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	free_mem_end_ptr = heap + BOOT_HEAP_SIZE;
 ```

-where `heap` is the second paramter of the `decompress_kernel` function which we got with:
+where `heap` is the second parameter of the `decompress_kernel` function which we got with:

 ```assembly
 leaq	boot_heap(%rip), %rsi